-The XACML framework is part of the core ViewDS product.
-It allows you to apply the XACML Access Control scheme by defining XACML policy that controls access to a ViewDS directory.
+The XACML framework is part of ViewDS Directory.
+It allows you to apply the XACML Access Control scheme by defining XACML policy that controls access to the directory.

-ViewDS Access Sentinel is an extension of the XACML framework that allows you to apply XACML policy to applications external to ViewDS.
-Access Sentinel requires additional licencing beyond that of the core ViewDS product.
+ViewDS Access Sentinel is an extension of the XACML framework that allows you to apply XACML policy to applications external to ViewDS Access Sentinel requires additional licencing beyond that of the core ViewDS Directory.